Put up your Dukes! No. 11 seed Duquesne provides some March Madness with NCAA upset of BYU

-Jakub Necas added 12 points and Jimmy Clark III had 11 as the Atlantic 10 tourney champs celebrated their return to the dance after 47 years with their first win there since 1969.
-The Dukes (25-11) advanced to play third-seeded Illinois or No. 14 seed Morehead State for a spot in the Sweet 16 on Saturday.
+Jakub Necas added 12 points and Jimmy Clark III had 11 for the Atlantic 10 tourney champs, who won four games in four days there just to qualify for their first dance in 47 years, and now have their first win on the NCAA stage since 1969.
+The Dukes (25-11) will play third-seeded Illinois or No. 14 seed Morehead State for a spot in the Sweet 16 on Saturday.

-“They just don’t want me to retire,” Dambrot said.
-"I’m trying to get to the promised land, and they’re making me keep coaching.”
+“I'm trying to retire,” the 65-year-old Dambrot said, “but if we keep winning games, they're going to make me an old man.”

-The Cougars (23-11) trailed by as many as 14 in the second half before drawing even when Fousseyni Traore, who had struggled all game, slammed down the second of back-to-back baskets to knot the game at 60-all with 1:45 to go.
+The Cougars (23-11) trailed 46-32 in the second half before drawing even when Fousseyni Traore, who had struggled all game, slammed down the second of back-to-back baskets to knot the affair at 60-all with 1:45 to go.

-Clark was fouled at the other end and made two free throws for Duquesne, and when Traore missed a floater, he got to the foul line again.
-Clark only made the first of two foul shots but was able to help tie up a loose ball after the second, and on the ensuing play, he broke down the defense for a layup and a 65-60 lead with 26.9 seconds left.
+Clark was fouled at the other end and made two free throws for Duquesne, and when Traore missed a floater, he got to the line again.
+Clark only made the first of two foul shots this time but helped tie up a loose ball after the second, and on the next play, the slick guard broke down the defense for a layup and a 65-60 lead with 26.9 seconds left.

-Dallin Hall tried to give the Cougars a chance with four free throws and a deep 3-pointer in the final 20 seconds, but Grant — one of the nation's best foul shooters — was stoic from the free-throw line in sending the Dukes to the next round.
+Dallin Hall tried to give the Cougars a chance with four free throws and a deep 3-pointer in the final 20 seconds, but Grant — one of the nation's best foul shooters — was stoic from the line to help send the Dukes into the weekend.

 "Bust them brackets, baby!
 Bust them brackets, baby!”
 Clark roared as Duquesne headed back to the locker room.

-Jaxson Robinson had 25 points for the Cougars, who have lost five straight in the NCAA Tournament, the last four of them to double-digit seeds.
-Traore and Spencer Johnson added 11 points apiece.
-Hall finished with 11 points.
+Jaxson Robinson had 25 points for the Cougars, who have lost five straight in the NCAA Tournament, the last four to double-digit seeds.
+Traore and Spencer Johnson added 11 points apiece, and Hall also finished with 11.

+“Just a devastating day for us for sure,” BYU coach Mark Pope said, “and it's devastating because we lost, devastating because we won't move on, and most devastating because we won't get in the gym together again.”

-Hall took a shot to the face that left him with tissues shoved up his bleeding nostrils.
+Hall took a shot to the face that left him with tissues shoved up his bleeding nostrils in the first half.
 Richie Saunders got an elbow to the midsection that left him doubled over on the floor.
-Spencer Johnson even lost a shoe while playing defense, and the Dukes took advantage of the opening for a dunk that helped them build a big early lead.
+Johnson even lost a shoe while playing defense, and the Dukes took advantage of the opening for a dunk that helped them build a big early lead.

 “We made them work for everything they got,” Dambrot said.

-Robinson, voted the top backup in the Big 12 this season, tried to keep the Cougars afloat with 12 first-half points, but Necas — averaging a mere 2.3 a game — countered with eight of his own to help Duquesne take a 38-30 lead at the break.
+Robinson, voted the top backup in the Big 12 this season, tried to keep the Cougars afloat with 12 first-half points, but Necas — a Czech freshman averaging 2.3 a game — countered with eight of his own to help Duquesne take a 38-30 lead at the break.

-The pressure of the NCAA Tournament boiled over in the opening minutes of the second half.
+The pressure of the NCAA Tournament seemed to boil over in the opening minutes of the second half.

 UP NEXT

-Duquesne lost in the first round of its past two NCAA Tournament appearances in 1971 and '77, making the win its first since there was still a third-place game in 1969.
-Now, the Dukes will face Illinois or Morehead State on their postseason march.
+Duquesne lost in the first round of its past two NCAA Tournament appearances in 1971 and '77, making the win its first since there was still consolation games in 1969.
+Now, the Dukes will face Illinois or Morehead State on their postseason march after giving Dambrot his first win in four tries; he had been 0-3 in the tournament as the coach at Akron.

 AP March Madness bracket: https://apnews.com/hub/ncaa-mens-bracket and coverage: https://apnews.com/hub/march-madness